whereistejas/old-blog-backup/_posts/2020-05-26-Double-Pendulum-Part-1.md

 ```

 ![png](/assets/images/double-pendulum/section-1-basics-of-plotting/distance-and-velocity-different-axes-unfinished.png)

+This plot as it is, is still not very intutitive.
+We should add a grid and a legend.
+Perhaps, we can also change the color of the axis labels and tick labels to the color of the lines.

+But, something very weird happens when we try to turn on the grid, which you can see [here]().
+The grid lines don't align with the tick labels on the both the Y-axes.

 However, we can still add some finishing touches to the plot we have created.
 This is where we start seeing the power that can be derived from the flexibility of the Object Oriented Approach.